Skip to content

 Call 2021

-Hamish has developed a broad practice across the span of Chambers’ core areas, including commercial disputes, construction, clinical negligence, criminal regulatory, inquests and inquiries, insurance, property damage, professional negligence, product liability, and personal injury.
+Hamish has developed a successful practice across Chambers’ core areas, particularly in commercial disputes, construction, criminal regulatory, inquests and inquiries, insurance, property damage, professional negligence, and product liability.

 Hamish is an experienced and capable advocate, having appeared as sole counsel in the High Court, Crown Court, and the Magistrates’, Coroners’, and County Courts.